Mathematics of bookmaking

 In gambling parlance, making a book is the practice of laying bets on the various possible outcomes of a single event.
 The phrase originates from the practice of recording such wagers in a hard-bound ledger (the "book") and gives the English language the term bookmaker for the person laying the bets and thus "making the book".
+The mathematical basis of bookmaking is the management of risk through price adjustment.